kiril-dim/triangleweave/README.md

   - Animation speed multiplier (0.5x-5x)
   - Point size (2-10)
   - Line thickness (1-5)
+  - Color themes
   - Restart animation button

+## CircleWeave

+A mesmerizing circle-packing animation that generates organic patterns through:
+- Dynamic circle growth and packing
+- Collision detection and resolution
+- Smooth color transitions
+- Interactive controls:
+  - Maximum circle size
+  - Growth speed
+  - Color palettes (Pastel, Earth, Vibrant, Cool, Warm, Monochrome)
+  - Start/Stop animation
+  - Download image feature

 ## Technical Details

-The visualization uses several optimized data structures and algorithms:
+The visualizations use several optimized data structures and algorithms:
-- Object pooling for efficient point management
+- Object pooling for efficient shape management
 - Priority Queue using binary heap for edge sorting
 - QuadTree spatial index for fast intersection testing
-- Optimized triangle finding algorithm
-- Smart color selection for adjacent triangles
+- Smart color selection for adjacent shapes
+- Efficient collision detection systems

 ## Usage

-Simply open the `triangleweave.html` file in any modern web browser.
+Simply open any of the HTML files in a modern web browser.
 No server or installation required.

-The animation will:
-1. Place random points
-2. Draw connecting lines to create triangles
-3. Fill triangles with harmonious pastel colors
-4. Allow real-time adjustment of visualization parameters

 ## Implementation

-The entire implementation is contained in a single HTML file with embedded JavaScript and CSS.
-This makes it extremely portable and easy to use - just download and open in a browser.
+Each visualization is contained in a single HTML file with embedded JavaScript and CSS, making them extremely portable and easy to use - just download and open in a browser.

 All code was generated through AI prompting, demonstrating the capability of AI to create complex, interactive visualizations with optimized algorithms and smooth animations.